wrzlbrmft/domains/README.md

 git clone https://github.com/wrzlbrmft/domains.git
 ```

-Switch to the checkout directory and run Maven:
+Change into the unzipped or the checkout directory and run Maven:

 ```
-cd domains
 mvn package
 ```

 The uber-jar containing both the compiled source code and all of its
-dependencies is saved in the ``target/`` directory.
+dependencies is saved in the `target/` directory.

 Simply run it: